C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Proposed Framework Evaluation

-Using the default weights $(\lambda_1{=}0.6,\lambda_2{=}0.3,\lambda_3{=}0.1,\tau{=}0.5)$ and actual device caps (H1:20, H2:56, Aria:25), the recommender selects \emph{Quantinuum H1} for both 4–8 and 10–20 qubits, and \emph{Quantinuum H2} for 22–56 qubits.
+\FloatBarrier \begin{rqsummary}[title=Summary to RQ2 — Deployment evaluation] Using the default weights $(\lambda_1{=}0.6,\lambda_2{=}0.3,\lambda_3{=}0.1,\tau{=}0.5)$ and actual device caps (H1:20, H2:56, Aria:25), the recommender selects \emph{Quantinuum H1} for both 4–8 and 10–20 qubits, and \emph{Quantinuum H2} for 22–56 qubits.
 No device is feasible beyond 56 qubits under the default threshold ($\tau{=}0.5$) and circuit depth ($p{=}1$).
 This behaviour follows the scoring function’s soft preference (Algorithm~\ref{alg:recommender}), which biases selection toward trapped-ion systems when fidelity dominates or qubit counts exceed 10.
 When user weights shift toward latency or cost, IBM superconducting devices become preferable at small sizes.
-Overall, selection is principled, capacity-aware, and tunable to user priorities. \end{rqsummary}
+Overall, selection is principled, capacity-aware, and tunable to user priorities. \end{rqsummary} \FloatBarrier